-Fjellinjen will cover contributions with debt financing through 2026.
-The contribution to the Oslo Package 3 will remain higher than surpluses over at least the coming three years, we expect additional debt funding in 2024-2027.
-Overall, this will lead to a borrowing need of NOK800 million annually over 2024-2026.
-While debt is increasing, the company has an extremely strong debt position, with debt to EBITDA estimated at 1.9x by year-end 2026, up from 0.8x in 2023.
-Furthermore, we expect external interest-bearing debt would take priority over paying transfers to the NPRA as a supportive feature.
-Also, the central government prescribes that Fjellinjen's loans are not allowed to exceed NOK6.3 billion in 2013 monetary value, mitigating the risk of debt accumulation beyond our estimates.
+Fjellinjen will cover contributions with debt financing through 2028.
+Its contribution to Oslo Package 3 will remain higher than surpluses over at least the next three years, and we expect additional debt funding until 2028.
+Overall, this will lead to a borrowing need of NOK2.5 billion over 2025-2027, as per our forecast.
+While debt is increasing, the company has an extremely strong debt position, with debt to net revenue estimated at 1.2x by year-end 2027, versus 0.8x in 2023.
+Furthermore, we view external interest-bearing debt taking priority over transfers to the NPRA as a supportive feature.
+Also, the central government prescribes that Fjellinjen's loans must not be allowed to exceed NOK6.3 billion, mitigating the risk of debt accumulation beyond our estimates.